PREPARE AND PREVENT

 The Brown's Creek District remains concerned about the health and well being of our DIstrict members and their families.
-While we know that the restriction of Covid 19 have been lifted, we have now entered a time where colds, the flue, pneumoia, and yes Covid will be on the rise.
-We can't emphasize enough the importance of getting vaccinated for the flue and Covid (whether your first vaccine or booster).
+We have now entered a time where colds, the flu, pneumoia, and yes Covid (it's still among us) will be on the rise.
+We can't emphasize enough the importance of getting vaccinated for the flu and Covid (whether your first vaccine or any of the available boosters).
 While the vaccination does not prevent a person from getting the Covid virus again, it does help to lessen the impact and potentially prevent hospitalization.

 When it comes to the flu, the following tips and resources will help you learn about actions you can take to protect yourself and others from flu and help stop the spread of germs.